darciemurphy03/Maths-Quiz-App/README.md

-added with the intention of storing each user’s high score based on their UID on Firebase, but it wasn’t implemented.
+added with the intention of storing each user’s high score based on their UID on Firebase, but it wasn’t implemented due to time constraints.
 Instead, it just acts as a method of viewing who has logged in by looking at the authentication database